sedol1339/files/abstracts.md

 Wilson, A. G., & Izmailov, P. (2020).
 Bayesian Deep Learning and a Probabilistic Perspective of Generalization. arXiv, 2002.08791.
 Retrieved from https://arxiv.org/abs/2002.08791v4

+    - We propose MultiSWAG to significantly improve Deep Ensembles
+    - MultiSWAG alleviates double descent
+    - Deep Ensembles are not a competing approach to Bayesian inference, but are a mechanism for Bayesian marginalization that provides a better approximation to the Bayesian predictive distribution than standard Bayesian approaches
+    - Fitting random labels (https://arxiv.org/abs/1611.03530) can be understood by reasoning about prior distributions over functions, and are not specific to NNs
+    - Gaussian processes can also perfectly fit images with random labels, yet generalize on the noise-free problem

 Xiong, R., Yang, Y., He, D., Zheng, K., Zheng, S., Xing, C., ...Liu, T.-Y. (2020).
 On Layer Normalization in the Transformer Architecture. arXiv, 2002.04745.
 Retrieved from https://arxiv.org/abs/2002.04745v2

+    - We theoretically study why the LR warm-up stage is essential for transformers
+    - We show that in a recently proposed Pre-LN Transformer the gradients are well-behaved at initialization
+    - Pre-LN Transformers without the warm-up stage can reach comparable results with baselines while requiring significantly less training time

 Yang, G. (2020).
 Tensor Programs II: Neural Tangent Kernel for Any Architecture. arXiv, 2006.14548.
 Retrieved from https://arxiv.org/abs/2006.14548v4